dhanushrichandrasekar/pneumoniaDetectionWebsite/README.md

 ## 🤖 AI Model Details
 Our Convolutional Neural Network (CNN) is trained on a curated dataset of pneumonia X-ray images to achieve optimal accuracy.
 The model incorporates **VGG19** for robust feature extraction, ensuring high performance even in challenging cases.

 ---

-## 📌 Note
-The source code and full implementation will be uploaded soon.
-Stay tuned for updates!

----